Action required at the time of an incident||Immediately|

-- The Office of the DPP must be involved in all negotiations, settlements, or court appearances regarding large or complex third-party claims.
-The Office of the DPP must also be advised whenever a legal demand is received by an agency.
+The Office of the Solicitor-General must also be advised whenever a legal demand is received by an agency (refer above).

-- The Office of the DPP will arrange for external legal assistance if it determines, in consultation with the agency, that it is required.
+The Office of the Solicitor-General will arrange for external legal assistance, in consultation with the agency, if it determines that it is required.